little-fort/booster-bot/README.md

 `--scaling, -scaling, -s`

 Used to adjust display scale, if necessary.
 You can check your current display scale in the display properties under System > Display > Custom scaling.
-If the display where Marvel SNAP will be running is currently set to 100% scale (Windows 10) or the custom scaling entry field is empty (Windows 11), this value does not need to be used.
+If the display where Marvel Snap will be running is currently set to 100% scale (Windows 10) or the custom scaling entry field is empty (Windows 11), this value does not need to be used.
 If you have a custom scale value set, divide it by 100 and then pass in the value as an argument.
 Should be the first thing to check if you are running the game on something other than a standard 1080p monitor and the bot is not working.

 Usage: `BoosterBot.exe --scaling 2.75`